 Paul G. Harris has been teaching university courses in environmental studies, political science and international relations for over two decades.
 He has supervised the research of Master’s and Ph.D. students (meet one here) in international and environmental politics.
 He has worked with academic teams to develop a number of undergraduate and postgraduate degree programs.

-“My pedagogical philosophy is to do more than teach about the subject at hand.
-I also strive to enhance my students’ creativity and thinking skills, and to help them develop a strong sense of social responsibility and global citizenship.
-With the easy availability of information via new technologies, it’s more important than ever to help students learn how to identify what’s most important — and why.”
+“My pedagogical philosophy is to do more than teach the subject at hand.
+I also strive to enhance my students’ analytical skills and to help them develop a stronger sense of social responsibility and global citizenship.
+With the proliferation of information technologies, it’s more important than ever to help students learn how to identify what’s most important — and why.”
 Paul G. Harris

 Professor Harris teaches courses in degree programs offered by the Department of Social Sciences and the Department of Science and Environmental Studies at the Education University of Hong Kong.
-Most of his undergraduate courses are from three programs: the Bachelor of Social Sciences in Global and Environmental Studies, the Bachelor of Arts in Education for Sustainability and the General Education Program.
+Most of his undergraduate teaching is in three programs: the Bachelor of Social Sciences in Global and Environmental Studies, the Bachelor of Arts in Education for Sustainability and the General Education Program.

 Scroll down this page for a list of many of the university courses that Professor Harris has taught (and where).